Carceral-Ecologies/Redaction-Detecting-PDF-Scraper/readme.md

 Additionally, since activities may not always match up to flights, sometimes the columns relevant to the flight will be set to blank or a `?` during joining.
 All recorded flights and activities will be logged at least once per log, though.

-Two more potential activity comments descriptions come from the redaction detection step -- see below.
+Two more potential activity comments descriptions come from the redaction detection step -- see [quantifying redactions](#quantifying-redactions) below.

+#### CSV output data format

+TODO describe CSV column headers and where they all come from

 ### Quantifying redactions {#quantifying-redactions}